Burnett01/rsync-deployments/README.md

 ## Required secret(s)

-This action needs a secret variable for the ssh private key of your ssh key pair.
+This action needs secret variables for the ssh private key of your key pair.
 The public key part should be added to the authorized_keys file on the server that receives the deployment.
 The secret variable should be set in the Github secrets section of your org/repo and then referenced as the  `remote_key` input.

+> Always use secrets when dealing with sensitive inputs!

 For simplicity, we are using `DEPLOY_*` as the secret variables throughout the examples.